MacDamien/Ergaie/README.md

 You’ll get a `dist` folder containing all of the drivers.

-Then, to install Erglace, follow the [install section of Kalamine’s repo][3], and you should be good to go !
+Then, to install Ergaie, follow the [install section of Kalamine’s repo][3], and you should be good to go !

 [2]: https://github.com/fabi1cazenave/kalamine